uky007/flag_analysis/README.md

     - high (480 x 360)
     - standard (640 x 480)
     - maxres (1280 x 720)

+- flag_channel_statistics.sh
+    - channel_statistics.csv
+    - Role
+Extracts the total number of views and the number of subscribers from $(date "+%Y-%m-%d")_flag_channels_info.json, and appends them to channel_statistics.csv with the date.
+Add the information to channel_statistics.csv with the date.

+- file_move.sh
+Moves the data and graphs of yesterday's date to the specified directory.

 ## Related links
 - Avoid flags at all costs! https://www.youtube.com/channel/UCo_nZN5yB0rmfoPBVjYRMmw/videos